Muzaffarpur district: Ancient

-The history of Muzaffarpur dates back to the ancient Indian epic Ramayana.
-According to legend, Rajarshi Janak ruled Videha, a region that included present-day eastern Nepal and northern Bihar.
-Sitamarhi, a place in this region, is sacred to Hindus, who believe that Sita, also known as Vaidehi, was born there.
+The history of Muzaffarpur can be traced back to the ancient Indian epic Ramayana.
+According to legend, Rajarshi Janak ruled Videha, a region that included present-day Nepal and northern Bihar.
+Sitamarhi, a town in the district, is sacred to Hindus as the birthplace of Sita, also known as Vaidehi, who is said to have emerged from an earthen pot while Janak was tilling the land.